rjachuthan/riturajwrites/content/posts/my_attempt_at_lowcode_nocode_de_framework.md

 # Why Low-Code/No-Code Data Engineering?

-## Why is the Industry Moving Towards Low-Code/No-Code Approach for Data Engineering?
+## Why is the Companies are Moving Towards Low-Code/No-Code Approach for Data Engineering?

 Firstly, let's talk about the **Democratization of technology**.
 Both low-code and no-code solutions are built with the objective of empowering different kinds